percona/percona-server-mongodb-operator/README.md

     ```
 1. Create RBAC and CustomResourceDefinition

-    This step require that your user need to has **cluster-admin role privileges**.
+    This step require that your user needs to have **cluster-admin role privileges**.

     Detailed about users and roles: